 The Psychological Benefits of Hugs

-A hug is much more than the union between two bodies.
-Hugging your loved ones brings peace, strengthens the immune system, and it can even improve your blood pressure.
+A hug is much more than a meeting of two bodies.
+Hugging your loved ones brings calm, strengthens the immune system, and can even improve your blood pressure.

 We all need hugs to be happy

 Physical contact isn’t just about intimacy between couples.
 You can hug your friends, parents, siblings, grandparents, and even people you don’t know.
 Once you understand the benefits of hugging, you’ll start to interact differently with the people around you.

 You’ll have to change your habits, because open displays of affection aren’t always well looked upon nowadays.
 But they’re so wonderful!
 Having genuine feelings and letting the other person know is a beautiful thing to do!

 Hugs and physical contact between babies and their mothers are vital for their survival.